 The exit of Juan Lladró of the family enterprise is the second one that it realizes.
 In 2002, the brothers Lladró (Juan, José and Vicente) transferred the direction of the signature to several members of the second generation although, five years later, they took the reins of the company again.

-In 2007, Juan Lladró remained with the majority accionarial and the direction of the company most known about the family, dedicated to the ceramics with the mark Lladró, while its brothers José and Vicente remained with the corporation Tabnet, where they were gathering together from a participation in the company that manages the oceanográfico of the City of the Arts and the Sciences as well as of mercantile dedidacadas to the hotel, real estate sector, of solar energy or tourist.
+In 2007, Juan Lladró remained with the majority accionarial and the direction of the company most known about the family, dedicated to the ceramics with the mark Lladró, while his brothers José and Vicente remained with the corporation Tabnet, where they were gathering together from a participation in the company that manages the oceanográfico of the City of the Arts and the Sciences as well as of mercantile dedidacadas to the hotel, real estate sector, of solar energy or tourist.

 In 2010, Tabnet was divided in several societies.